aspose-cad/Aspose.CAD-Reference-Tutorials/cad/english/java/dgn-export-options/export-embedded-dgn/_index.md

 import com.aspose.cad.imageoptions.PdfOptions;
 ```

-## How to export DGN to PDF using Aspose.CAD for Java?
+## How to export CAD to PDF using Aspose.CAD for Java?

+The process begins by loading the DWG file that contains the embedded DGN, then setting up rasterization parameters to define the output resolution and layout, attaching those parameters to a PdfOptions object, and finally invoking the save method to generate the PDF.
+This approach ensures high‑quality, vector‑preserving results with minimal code.

 Below is a clear, numbered walkthrough that shows exactly how to convert an embedded DGN file (stored inside a DWG) into a PDF.